Mark Kondratiuk: 2019–20 season

-2020–21 season
+2020–21 season: National bronze medal

 Competing on the domestic Russian Cup series, Kondratiuk placed eighth in the first stage in Moscow and seventh in the fourth stage in Kazan.
 These results qualified him only as an alternate for the 2021 Russian Championships initially, but he was added to the roster following the withdrawal of Artur Danielian, the previous year's silver medalist.

 Ranked third in the short program and second in the free skate, he won the bronze medal at the event, which took place in Chelyabinsk in December.
 Kondratiuk was a virtual unknown before the championship, making his bronze medal a considerable surprise, with commentators remarking that he "basically came out of nowhere."

 Kondratiuk's success at the national championships led to his being invited to compete in the 2021 Channel One Trophy team competition, where he was selected for the "Time of Firsts" team captained by Evgenia Medvedeva.
 He ranked third in the short program and finished first in the free skate, ahead of national champion Mikhail Kolyada.
 He subsequently expressed a hope to qualify for the second Russian men's berth at the 2021 World Championships by competing at the Russian Cup Final.
 Kondratiuk struggled at the event, placing fifth overall.